 Any student who fails to achieve a minimum of a "C" grade after the second attempt in a veterinary technology professional course will meet with an academic advisor to find a more suitable course of study.

 Students enrolling in this program must possess hand/finger dexterity as well as the ability to restrain, handle, and/or lift large and small animals.
 Students entering the veterinary technology program must show proof of health insurance.
 If the student does not have current health insurance, he or she will be required to purchase coverage through the student health insurance program prior to the beginning of their first term.

 Veterinary technicians may find positions working in research facilities, teaching institutions, zoos, animal parks, the military, veterinary clinics, feed, drug, and veterinary equipment companies, and the government.
 A career as a veterinary technician involves the excitement and challenge of veterinary medicine and the rewards of working with animals and their owners.

-All students applying for admission to the Veterinary Technology program, whose Academic Success Appraisal scores indicate the need for EN0600 English and MA0600/MA0700 Foundations of Mathematics courses, will be placed in the Veterinary Assisting Diploma program.
-At the end of the first academic year (fall, winter, and spring terms), students may transfer to the Veterinary Technology program for the subsequent academic year if they have met the GPA requirements of the Veterinary Assisting program as follows:
+All students applying for admission to the Veterinary Technology program, whose Academic Success Appraisal scores indicate the need for the ENG090 College Transitions – English OR MTH090 College Transitions – Mathematics seminars, will be placed in the Veterinary Assisting Diploma program.
+Following successful completion of the diploma program, students may enroll in the Veterinary Technology program for the subsequent academic year if they have met the GPA requirements of the Veterinary Assisting program as follows:

 - An overall GPA of 2.5 for the program.